 CAM health policy, regulation and legislative issues

-This research stream focuses on examining policy, regulatory and legislative issues associated with the increasing impact of CAM practice and use.
-This stream has attracted competitive internal and external research funding and, in a consulting capacity, has also helped governments in Australia, Canada, Germany, India, Malaysia, New Zealand, the United Kingdom and the United States develop regulation and policy around CAM.
+This research stream focuses on examining policy, regulatory and legislative issues associated with the increasing impact of CIM practice and use.
+This stream has attracted competitive internal and external research funding and, in a consulting capacity, has also helped governments in Australia, Canada, Germany, India, Malaysia, New Zealand, the United Kingdom and the United States develop regulation and policy around CIM.

 CAM workforce and professional practice issues

-ARCCIM has been instrumental in identifying and examining a range of CAM practitioner workforce and internal professional issues.
-This body of work focuses upon charting the coverage/provision of CAM practitioner serves and exploring a range of significant challenges and issues facing CAM practitioner groups including research literacy and engagement with evidence, professional training and inter-professional communication and relations.
+ARCCIM has been instrumental in identifying and examining a range of CIM practitioner workforce and internal professional issues.
+This body of work focuses upon charting the coverage/provision of CIM practitioner serves and exploring a range of significant challenges and issues facing CIM practitioner groups including research literacy and engagement with evidence, professional training and inter-professional communication and relations.

 CAM/primary health care interface and integration

 This stream of the ARCCIM program has attracted significant external competitive funding from NHMRC and the PHCREC Program, Dept of Health and Ageing.
-Our work in this area has to date examined the working relationship between general practitioners/family physicians in Australia and the US with regards to CAM and CAM practitioners.
-ARCCIM researchers have also been leading the critical examination of the integration of CAM within conventional primary health care and community health care settings.
+Our work in this area has to date examined the working relationship between general practitioners/family physicians in Australia and the US with regards to CIM and CIM practitioners.
+ARCCIM researchers have also been leading the critical examination of the integration of CIM within conventional primary health care and community health care settings.

 Health economics of CAM